 I, on the other hand, don’t have any problems with this approach.
 I like how the game gives you a reason to go through a series of main and side-missions for replayability, but if you’re the type who wants to immediately dive into the game without any gatekeepers, you will end up disappointed.

 If you are wondering how you could go about making your own park without the need to do pop-up side-missions, Isla Nublar is your place.
 You get unlimited resources which you don’t have to worry about getting bankrupt.
 When you manage to progress by just a little, all the dinosaurs and facilities you unlocked will only be the ones available.

 Player, Our Lives Are In Your Hands And You’ve Got Butterfingers?

 Evolution is still pretty much similar to Operation Genesis.
 Build your own park, breed dinosaurs, to profit, and repeat.
 If you played Operation Genesis, the entirety of the game will immediately make sense.

-In Evolution, right before you breed and incubate your desired dinos, you can modify the dinosaurs skin tone, improve its defensive capabilities, and increase its immunity to diseases.
-Even if the game gives you that small amount of freedom, it’s disappointing that it lacks the custom color customization.
+In Evolution, right before you breed and incubate your desired dinos, you can modify the dinosaurs’ skin tone, improve their defensive capabilities, and increase their immunity to diseases.
+Even if the game gives you that small amount of freedom, it’s disappointing that it lacks custom color customization.
 You only have predefined color tones to unlock but it’s unfortunate that you can’t even choose the color you want aside from the ones made available in the game.
 I wanted to recreate Blue from Jurassic World but I can’t because of the game’s limitations.

 Like the first Jurassic Park film, there will be personnel from the divisions you work with who would sabotage facilities – they mostly target your power stations and enclosure gates.
 This added little quirk can be unexpected and it will keep you on toes all the time because you don’t want a Velociraptor eating your guests for lunch.